jrs-innovation-center/mysql-query-exam/readme.md

 | American | LAX --> STL | 2017-10-03  | 14:00:00    |

-12) Provide a report that counts the number of reservations, totals the reservation costs (as Revenue) for each Airline and flight.
+12) Provide a report that counts the number of reservations and totals the reservation costs (as Revenue) by Airline, flight, and route.
 Order the report by total revenue in descending order.

 - Points: 10